 We, John and Kendall Antonelli and the entire Antonelli’s Cheese team, believe that Black Lives Matter.
 We recognize that we can never remove the stains of social and racial injustice from our country's history, but are committed to moving forward together.
 We pledge to listen, to learn, and to act.
 We recognize that any statement without action behind it is meaningless.
 For the past 2 years, we have committed to anti-racist work, including, but not limited to, financial contributions to nonprofits and organizations run by BIPOC (Black, Indigenous, and People of Color) engaging in crucial work to battle systemic racism.

 What matters most in the future:

 - Our entire management team is participating in Courageous Conversation training from the Pacific Education Group.

-- Our entire leadership team—including Kendall, John and our sixx managers—have completed the introductory training.
+- Our entire leadership team—including Kendall, John and our six managers—have completed the introductory training.
 Additionally 5/6 have taken or are scheduled to take the more in-depth two-day seminar

 - Learn more about the training program here.